Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-folders.rst

 variables included.

-Additionally a `graph` member can be included that must contain URLs of the folder and varibles that will be children of the new folder.
-The mentioned items will be __moved__ out of their current location into the new folder.
+Additionally a `graph` member can be included that must contain URLs of the varibles that will be children of the new folder.
+These variables cannot belong to another folder (must be ungrouped under root) else the server will return a 400 response.
+To include variables that belong to other folder in the new folder they should be moved into the new folder after the fact via PATCH.

 .. language_specific::
    --JSON